Brandon Valley School District

 The Brandon Valley School District is a public school district in Minnehaha County, based in Brandon, South Dakota.
 It serves the communities of Brandon and the nearby town of Valley Springs.

 History

 Brandon Elementary School was the start of the district in 1916.
 Additions were made in the 1930s and in 1987.
+The Brandon Valley Performing Arts Center, which seats 800 people, opened in 1999.

 In 2003, Robert Bennis Elementary School opened to serve students in the southern half of Brandon.
 Fred Assam Elementary opened in 2009 to relieve pressure on the two elementary Schools in Brandon.
-Valley Springs Community School consolidated with Brandon in the 1960s.
-The school is now used as an elementary school for Valley Springs, Manley, Minnesota and the surrounding eastern half of the district.

 Schools

 The Brandon Valley School District has five elementary schools, one intermediate school, one middle school, and one high school.